Factoshi/Factom-FAQ/README.md

 ### What is a standing party?

 A standing party is an entity that has some kind of provable vested interest or reputation in the protocol.
-Currently, standing parties only officially include [Guides](https://github.com/Factoshi/Factom-FAQ#what-is-the-grant-pool) and [Authority Node Operators](https://github.com/factoshi/factom-faq#what-is-an-authority-node-operator).
+Currently, standing parties include [Guides](https://github.com/Factoshi/Factom-FAQ#what-is-the-grant-pool) and [Authority Node Operators](https://github.com/factoshi/factom-faq#what-is-an-authority-node-operator).

-Eventually, standing parties will include Guides, Authority Node Operators, Factoid holders, FCT burners and EC users.
+Eventually, standing parties will include Guides, Authority Node Operators, Factoid holders, Factoid burners and Entry Credit users.
 At that stage, all elections are expected to take place in a continuous on-chain process.

 ### What is a Guide?

 A Guide is a [standing party](https://github.com/Factoshi/Factom-FAQ#what-is-a-standing-party) who drives forwards key protocol governance issues.
-They often introduce new governance legislation and are intimately involved in the minutiae of protocol governance.
+They often introduce new governance legislation and are intimately involved in the finer details of protocol governance.
 There are currently 5 Guides.
 They have term lengths of one year and all Guides stand for election at the same time.
 Along with other standing parties, Guides cast votes on governance matters.

 ### Where can I read Factom's governance documents?